Valacdi/Yakuza-Ishin-Cutscenes-English-Files/README.md

 For text boxes and tutorials download the boot.par, wdr.par, pause.par, street_name.dat, stay.par files and put them in their folders.

 # Issues
 The issues remain the same as in the GT patch.
-After fully translating the remaining 6 chapters, I will make a patch to revert the GT patch changes so that it would be easier to solve the softlock issue.
+After fully translating the remaining 6 chapters, I will make a patch to revert the GT patch changes (by overwriting the english files) so that it would be easier to solve the softlock issue.

 # DOWNLOAD